typewriterethic/typewriterethic.github.io/_posts/2026-04-30-is-writing-an-act-of-infidelity.md

 It doesn't have to be a problem.
 I have friends who share my interests.
 I can share my thoughts with my journal, with this blog or with a wider community through my writing.
 There are strategies I can use if and when I want to express my thoughts and feelings about things that interest me.
 On occasion, I have told my wife this.
 And she did not agree.

 My wife wants me to **feel** that I can talk with her about everything.
 To feel it.
 She has expressed that she is jealous of my journal, because I tell it things that I don't tell her.
-My response is that she should be happy, because to her these things are boring anyway.
+My response is that she should be happy, because to her these things are boring and annoyng to her.
 But it **makes her feel bad** that I **feel** I can't (or shouldn't) share these things with her.

 This is another reason for me to feel that writing is a form of infidelity, which I touched on in [a previous post](https://typewriterethic.com/2026/04/28/penpals-without-sex/) and will probably write more about another time.